 Much later, when I was an undergraduate, a roommate and I went at God over a long night.
 We were angry.
-This was 1945, the papers had just published the first pictures of piled-up corpses and death camp ovens.
+This was 1945, the papers were full of pictures of piled-up corposes at the death camps, and there were good reasons for our feelings.
 My roommate was the first person I heard use the phrase, God is dead.
 He was angry at God.
-I was as angry at the cold-hearted world.
-Somewhow, I didn't blame God.
+I was as angry at the cold-hearted world, but I didn't blame God.
 Germans had built Auschwitz, not He.
-In exasperation at my patience, he burst out: "you still believe because your father is still alive."
-Perhaps he was right; faith is the sense that security and love do exist.
+In exesperation at my patience, he burst out: "you still believe because your father is still alive."
+Ferhaps he was right; faith emerges out of our personal experiences and is the same that there is security and love in the world.

-God is God, somehow I've never expected God to answer my prayers any more than I expected my parents to do whatever I asked.
-It's enough that He listens and tells me to push on.
-The effort is worth the making.
-God is my confidence in the possibilities of life.
-In an age of recurrent tragedy, God is to me the promise of civilization.
-Not surprisingly, one of my favorite lines from the Psalms reads: "Weeping may tarry for the night, but joy comes with the dawn."
-Worship for me is congregation.
-I'm not alone in my hopes; the first or the last of the well intentioned,
+God is God, but God is my confidence in the possibilities of life.
+In an age of recurrent tragedy God is to me the promise of civilization.
+I'm not alone, the last of the well intentioned.
+I'm not one of the tramps waiting hopelessly for Godot.
+Not surprisingly one of my favorite lines from the Psalms reads: "Weeping may tarry for the night, but joy comes with the dawn."

+I have never questioned my Jewish identity.
+Mine was a happy and respected home.
 Anti-semitism was the non-Jews' problem not mine.
-I've been called names and told that certain doors were closed to me; but I early recognized I could only be myself.
-It seems natural that people should be married under a huppah or sit shivah during mourning; but I can take rituals in many forms.
+I've been called names and told that certain doors would be closed to me; but I early recognized I could only be myself.
+It seems natural that people should be married under a huppsh or sit shivah during mourning; but I can take rituals in many forms.
 What I could not take, at least when I was younger, was the sense that Jewish survival might not be of real significance to the world.
-I got irrationally angry with the historian, Arnold Toynbee, when, with the myopia of an imperialistic Christianity, he declared the Jewish people "a fossilized relic."
+I got irrationally angry with the historian Arnold Toynbee when, with the myopia of an imperialistic Christianity, he declared the Jewish people "a fossilized relic."

-At college I took a famous course, History I, which was a survey of Western civilization.
-I think I mentioned a few days ago that Jewish life was barely mentioned except for one session which discussed the Biblical tradition as a background for Christianity.
-History I made me wonder whether our survival was really important.
-There were all those miles of non-Jewish books in the University Library and my father's study, for the first time, began to seem small and insignificant.
-The course destroyed my innocence about the pivotal nature of Jewish life.
-I could never say with some of the ancient sages that all knowledge is in Torah, but I also recognized that those lectures were biased by the narrowness of a WASP academic tradition which was then already on its last legs.
-I doubt that anyone would teach such a course today; we've come to the end of the era of Christian parochialism; still, as you've gathered, I have, ever since, been sensitive to the question of numbers.
-It's so easy to label that which is small as parochial, but it is equally inane to insist that good things necessarily come in small packages.
+At college I took a famcus course, History I, which was a survey of Western civilization.
+I think I mentioned that Jewish life was barely mentioned except for one session which discussed the Biblical tradition as a background for Christianity.
+For the first time I wondered whether cur wisdom was really important.
+There were all those miles of books in the University Library and my father's study, for the first time, began to seem shall and insignificant.
+I took that history course in 1944 and I have recognized that those lectures were biased by the narrowness of the classic WASP historical tradition which was then on its last legs.
+I doubt that anyone would teach such a course today; we've come to the end of the era of Christian parochialism; still, I have, ever since, been sensitive to the question of numbers.
+It's so easy to label that which is small as parochial, but it is equally imane to insist that good things necessarily come in small packages.
 In the real world quality and quantity are both significant.